S-process: Termination of the s-process

-The s-process measured in stardust
+In fact, this cycle does not reach equilibrium because the neutron cross section of the doubly magic 208Pb is so small that that isotope will accumulate, and very little bismuth is produced in the s-process, as the chart above indicates.

+The other magic numbers can behave similarly: the stable nuclei passed through between iron and lead with a magic number of neutrons are Sr-Zr (N = 50) and Ba-Nd (N = 82) and those isotopes all are unusually abundant and the most abundant of their element (the only for the odd elements, except for the extremely rare radioactive lanthanum-138).

+In stardust

 Stardust is one component of cosmic dust.
 Stardust is individual solid grains that condensed during mass loss from various long-dead stars.
 Stardust existed throughout interstellar gas before the birth of the Solar System and was trapped in meteorites when they assembled from interstellar matter contained in the planetary accretion disk in early Solar System.
 Today they are found in meteorites, where they have been preserved.
 Meteoriticists habitually refer to them as presolar grains.
 The s-process enriched grains are mostly silicon carbide (SiC).
 The origin of these grains is demonstrated by laboratory measurements of extremely unusual isotopic abundance ratios within the grain.
 First experimental detection of s-process xenon isotopes was made in 1978, confirming earlier predictions that s-process isotopes would be enriched, nearly pure, in stardust from red giant stars.
 These discoveries launched new insight into astrophysics and into the origin of meteorites in the Solar System.
 Silicon carbide (SiC) grains condense in the atmospheres of AGB stars and thus trap isotopic abundance ratios as they existed in that star.
 Because the AGB stars are the main site of the s-process in the galaxy, the heavy elements in the SiC grains contain almost pure s-process isotopes in elements heavier than iron.
 This fact has been demonstrated repeatedly by sputtering-ion mass spectrometer studies of these stardust presolar grains.
 Several surprising results have shown that within them the ratio of s-process and r-process abundances is somewhat different from that which was previously assumed.
 It has also been shown with trapped isotopes of krypton and xenon that the s-process abundances in the AGB-star atmospheres changed with time or from star to star, presumably with the strength of neutron flux in that star or perhaps the temperature.
 This is a frontier of s-process studies in the 2000s.